WebProgramming-Spring2020/RecipeBook/README.md

 Make sure you update $username, $password, $ and $database to your Codd username.

-Add this to your codd database to get the search function working.
+Add this to your codd database to get the search function working:

 CREATE TABLE recipe(
 name varchar(100) not null,